Archive No. 03

 Culinary Architects

-Location: Copenhagen · Year: 2026
+Year: 2026

-Medium: Apple, cracker, tomato tartare, capers, dried onion ring, wood
+Medium: apple, cracker, tomato tartare, capers, dried onion ring, wood

 Stacking was the decision.
 Culinary Architects operate not in abundance but by the necessity of weight and balance: the plane of the cracker, the density of tomato tartare pressed into a square, aioli as structural emulsion holding what sits above it, caper asserting singular mass.
 Dried onion ring stands vertical, concentric geometry refusing to lie flat, volume rising above everything placed beneath.
+Nothing was added once the balance held.

 Edible Scenography as Structural Logic

 Restraint is not absence.
 Edible Scenography at this register operates through what is withheld as much as what is placed.
 Brittle carries soft.
 Curved meets geometric.
 Translucent presses against opaque.
-What stands vertical, what lies flat, what exerts pressure into another surface - these constitute the work.
+What stands vertical, what lies flat, what exerts pressure into another surface, these constitute the work.
 Veceto does not plate.
 Placement is the material.
 Structure is the only ornament available.